Collections

 The variable in Figma has a reference, but it was imported to Supernova without the reference.
 What happened?

-We imported the reference as a raw value because we couldn't resolve the alias for some reason.
-This can occur when the reference is from a different Figma file.
-If that’s not the case, please contact our support team with more details.
+We imported the token as a raw value because we couldn't determine the value of the referenced token.
+This happens when the referenced variable is from a different Figma file that was not imported to Supernova yet.

 Is it possible to edit the token in Supernova and then push it back to Figma?